-In the service lane, being profitable relies on the culmination of several small actions.
-However, many service managers overlook the details because they are too focused on completing repair orders and hitting metrics.
+In the service lane, increasing profits relies on the culmination of several small actions.
+However, many service managers overlook the details because they are too focused on increasing repair orders and hitting metrics.
 Superb customer service and efficient processes are the foundations of generating revenue – it’s called the service lane after all.
 So, here are five ways to keep your profits healthy.

 1. Redefine the Service Lane

 Let’s break this one down.
 Service lanes are a unique blend of customer service, sales, and mechanics teams.
 So, using systems and tools that aren’t designed for the service lane won’t make you profitable.
 Dealerships must get tools and systems that support service lane processes if they want to increase profit.
 It’s really that simple.

 Customer retention and satisfaction are a struggle for most service lanes.
 Improving both begins with the write-up.
 Service advisors should greet customers and check them in quickly.
 They should also engage the customer while performing the write-up and vehicle inspection.

 While tablets can be a great tool for collecting and inputting information, they can also detract from the customer’s experience.
 Think about it this way: if you were on a first date with someone who spent the evening scrolling through his phone, would you want a second date?

 For this reason, it’s important to temper tablet use with eye contact and personal communication.
 We recommend using a hands-free system that auto-generates vehicle service history, and VIN and mileage-specific recommended maintenance reports so that advisors can interact with customers.
 It’s not a no-no to have a tablet handy to collect and input data, but make sure your advisors are practiced at doing so while carrying on a conversation, and taking breaks to look up from the tablet, explain vehicle issues, and ask if there are any questions.

 3. Develop an Effective Service Lane Check-in Process